Denvi/Candle/doc/help_en.md

 - **Green marker** – end of the trajectory.
 - **Purple marker** – segment corresponding to the command highlighted in the "G‑code program" window table.

-In the main area the origin is shown as a red rectangle in the X–Y plane, with axes coloured: X – red, Y – green, Z – blue.
+In the main area the origin is shown as a red rectangle in the X–Y plane, with axes colored: X – red, Y – green, Z – blue.
 A conditional representation of the tool appears as an orange wireframe model.

 **Navigation in the main area**